 Whole is That; Whole is This; from the Whole comes forth the Whole; whence the Whole is taken-off from the Whole, the Whole alone remains.

-These assertions appear to make no sense at all; the mantrā too sounds like a riddle and therefore for its true import, instead of going by the literal-meaning (vācyārta), we need to employ the intended-meaning (lakshyārta), following the scholarly interpretations of the noble and able teachers.
+For the casual reading and with literal translation, these assertions appear to make no sense at all; the mantrā too sounds like a riddle and therefore for its true import, instead of going by the literal-meaning (vācyārta), we need to employ the intended-meaning (lakshyārta), following the scholarly interpretations of the noble and able teachers.
 The commentaries on many scriptural texts by Bhagavān Sankarā are the beacon of enlightenment and the guide to the meritorious aspirants and therefore we follow his teachings.

 Although this mantrā appears as the Śānti-Patā in the Isāvāsya-Upaniṣad, Bhagavān Sankarā has chosen not to comment on this mantrā there, instead he does so in the Brahādāranya-Upaniṣad.